shahiljain/mailspring-dark-adwaita/README.md

 2. In Mailspring go to Edit > Install Theme
 3. Select the `package.json` file in the theme folder.

-Following is the list of issues and features I am working on and would love some help on

 ### Current List of Issues
 1. The tooltip that appears when you send a message or archive a thread is not coloured correctly.
 2. The window controls shift the icons to the bottom on hover.